College Fee Waivers: Complete Guide to Saving Thousands

 - Foster care or McKinney-Vento status

-4. SAT or ACT Fee waivers Eligibility
+4. SAT or ACT Fee Waiver Eligibility

 5. Demonstrated Financial Hardship